Flowerowl/flowerowl.github.io/_posts/2013-09-16-%e3%80%90python%e3%80%91the-performance-impact-of-using-dict-instead-of-in-cpython-2-7.md

       </div>

       <p>
-        The <tt>BUILD_MAP</tt> opcode creates a new empty dictionary instance and places it on the top of the interpreter’s stack.
+        The <tt>BUILD_MAP</tt> opcode creates a new empty dictionary instance and places it on the top of the interpreter's stack.
       </p>

       <p>